pkgpkr/Package-Picker/README.md

 ## Deploying to ECS

 Be prepared for pain.
 Maybe don't use a load balancer.
+Scream again.

 ## Environment variables